IBM/zos_ims_operator/README.md

 **IBM IMS Operator collection**
 ========================

-The **IBM® IMS Operator collection** provides automation for provisioning IBM Information Management System (IMS) on one or more z/OS endpoints and managing its lifecycle in a hybrid Cloud environment.
+The **IBM® IMS Operator collection** provides automation for provisioning IMS on one or more z/OS endpoints and managing its lifecycle in a hybrid Cloud environment.

 Import this collection into an instance of **z/OS Cloud Broker** running in RedHat OpenShift Container Platform to get started quickly. **z/OS Cloud Broker** generates a Kubernetes operator, making it easy to deploy IMS to a z/OS endpoint.
 For information, see the [documentation](https://www.ibm.com/docs/SSV97FN_latest/zstack/operators_ims.html).